 It was one of the 75 films that Academy archivist Brian Meacham had discovered in the New Zealand Film Archives on a 2009 visit.

 For all the stories one may read about Ford’s bullying, drinking, and brawling, you will also find ones about his generosity and kindness to actors, crew and friends.
 Likewise, his political stance in the Hollywood community seems to be double-edged.
 During his middle years he was a staunch Roosevelt Democrat and later in life he supported John Kennedy.
 But he was also widely considered, along with his close friends John Wayne and Ward Bond, to be a conservative Republican.
-He and producer Daryl Zanuck were, on the surface, unlikely choices to make a film from John Steinbeck’s leftist novel, The Grapes of Wrath photographed in Dorothea Lange FSA (Farm Security Administration) style by Gregg Toland.
+He and producer Daryl Zanuck were, on the surface, unlikely choices to make a film from John Steinbeck’s leftist novel The Grapes of Wrath photographed in Dorothea Lange FSA (Farm Security Administration)-style by Gregg Toland, ASC.

 Twenty years later, he was an equally unlikely choice for The Last Hurrah, adapted from Edwin O’Connor’s acclaimed novel, a eulogy to old style personal politics buffeted by the new power of television advertising.
 In a similar vein, his attitude toward Native Americans evolved, from the merciless killers of many of his middle period Westerns to his final and flawed but deeply elegiac Cheyenne Autumn of 1964.